alinahamatkhanova/alinahamatkhanova/README.md

 ## about me

-i entered itmo university on a state-funded place at the age of 15, after completing 10th and 11th grades in one year through external studies. i'm currently actively developing my social media, through which people contact me to create custom chatbots + i also make games:)
+i entered itmo university on a state-funded place at the age of 15, after completing 10th and 11th grades in one year through external studies. i'm currently actively developing my social media, through which people contact me to create custom chatbots + i also make games :)

 ## my education
 **university:** itmo